 On November 4, 2022, we entered into separate open market sale agreements with each of Jefferies LLC, BMO Capital Markets Corp., Janney Montgomery Scott LLC, Stifel, Nicolaus & Company, Incorporated and Truist Securities, Inc. as agents, pursuant to which we may offer and sell, from time to time, shares of our Class A common stock having an aggregate sales price of up to \$50.0 million.
 On August 8, 2023, we amended the ATM Program to increase the aggregate offering amount under the program from up to \$50.0 million to up to \$150.0 million.
+On November 4, 2024, we entered into separate open market sales agreements with each of Mizuho Securities USA LLC ("Mizuho") and M&T Securities, Inc. ("M&T"), as additional sales agents, Mizuho Markets Americas LLC, as additional forward purchaser, and Mizuho, as additional forward seller (in its capacity as agent for its affiliated forward purchaser).
+On November 4, 2024, we also amended the existing open market sale agreements to reflect the addition of Mizuho and M&T as sales agents, Mizuho Markets Americas LLC as forward purchaser and Mizuho as forward seller.
 The agreements also provide that we may enter into one or more forward sale agreements under separate master forward confirmations and related supplemental confirmations with affiliates of certain agents.
-During the year ended December 31, 2023, 1,861,407 shares were issued under the ATM Program, raising approximately \$27.8 million in gross proceeds.
-As of December 31, 2023, we had approximately \$114.1 million of availability remaining under the ATM Program.
+During the year ended December 31, 2024, 1,420,791 shares were issued under the ATM Program, raising approximately \$20.4 million in gross proceeds.
+As of December 31, 2024, we had approximately \$93.7 million of availability remaining under the ATM Program.